What’s your number one source of website traffic?

 Here are the 9 Pinterest tips that I used to increase traffic to my blog:

-I’m not the person who uses self-promotional techniques all the time.
+I’m not a person who uses self-promotional techniques all the time.
 I think that’s annoying.
 Agree with me, right?

 Here’s my tip: don’t feel afraid to share the creative content of others.
 Spread the love.
 Make your account a valuable source of information and ideas for your readers.
 Keeping this in mind, I follow the 80/20 rule of pinning.
 It means 80% of the content is from other accounts whereas 20% of the content is from my blog.